Iodine Deficiency

 In the body, iodine (I) is involved primarily in the synthesis of 2 thyroid hormones, thyroxine (T4) and triiodothyronine (T3).

-Iodine occurs in the environment and in the diet primarily as iodide.
-In adults, about 80% of the iodide absorbed is trapped by the thyroid gland.
-Most environmental iodine occurs in seawater as iodide; a small amount enters the atmosphere and, through rain, enters ground water and soil near the sea.
+Iodine occurs in the environment and in the diet primarily as iodide (1).
+In adults, approximately 80% of the iodide absorbed is trapped by the thyroid gland.
+Most environmental iodine occurs in seawater; a small amount enters the atmosphere and, through rain, enters ground water and soil near the sea.
 Thus, people living far from the sea and at higher altitudes are at particular risk of iodine deficiency.

 Fortifying table salt with iodide (typically 70 mcg/g) helps ensure adequate intake (150 mcg/day).
 Requirements are higher for pregnant (220 mcg/day) and lactating (290 mcg/day) women.

-Iodine deficiency is rare in areas where iodized salt is used but common worldwide.
+Iodine deficiency s rare in areas where iodized salt is used but common worldwide.
 Iodine deficiency develops when iodide intake is < 20 mcg/day.

 Symptoms and Signs of Iodine Deficiency